cfikes/ScrapWM/README.md

 * Audio Preview
   * Installed as User Application
   * Has file associations with mp3, wav and ogg
-  * Plays audio files and integrates into the sbus for file handling
 * Calculator
   * Installed as User Application
   * Basic Calculator App